tamnguyenbbt/Okapi/README.md

 	*  When you are happy with the code in Temporary_development(), copy it and paste it at the end of Already_complete_works().
 Then delete the Temporary_development() and rerun the whole Already_complete_works() to double check your complete script.

 ## Use Dynamic Contents
 * Okapi introduces Dynamic Contents concept to promote code reusability.
 The main class in Okapi is TestObject class which implements ITestObject interface.
 Each TestObject object can represent any of multiple web elements on a web page.
+It can also represent multiple web elements on a web page.

 * For instance, the xpath "//span[label[text()='First Name']]/input" points to the First Name text box; and "//span[label[text()='Last Name']]/input" points to the Last Name text box.